Most people think they would be happy if they had more “stuff” or more money.

 - Think about something you’d really like to do or see.
 Maybe it could be something as simple as a yoga class.
 If you love going to yoga on Thursday nights, it can make your Mondays a little easier when you know that yoga is looming in your future.

 - This would include things like watching TV, surfing the internet, eating when you aren’t hungry, shopping for stuff you don’t really want or need, drinking, drugs, and more.
-These behaviors do nothing to solve the underlying issue and can create more difficulties.
+These behaviours do nothing to solve the underlying issue and can create more difficulties.

 - Coping with negative feelings effectively makes life much easier.
 Read something worthwhile, go for a jog, meet up with a friend and do something fun, make a new friend, or work on a hobby.
-Substitute you’re negative habits with new, more beneficial habits that bring you closer to the good life you imagine for you and your family.
+Substitute your negative habits with new, more beneficial habits that bring you closer to the good life you imagine for you and your family.

 - Learn to take a moment and pause before you go on autopilot.
 If you’re going for the fridge and you’re not hungry, simply STOP: and ask yourself why you’re doing this and what other action you could take.

 If you think you’re unhappy because you don’t have enough money or toys, you’re probably mistaken.
-For some people more money and things can bring more stress and uncertainty.
+For some people, more money and things can bring more stress and uncertainty.

 Having meaningful relationships, something to do, something to look forward to, and not shooting yourself in the foot are the keys.